benmarwick/ctv-archaeology/Archaeology.md

 #### Archaeological Time Series

 - `r pkg("era")` provides a consistent representation of year-based time scales as a numeric vector with an associated era. `r pkg("aion")` contains a toolkit for handling archaeological time series.
-- `r pkg("aoristic")`, `r pkg("kairos")` and `r github("ISAAKiel/aoristAAR")` provide functions for the aoristic analysis of archaeological data (takes into account the uncertainty of the exact moment that an event occurred when examining the overall incidence of events over time).
+- `r pkg("aoristic")` and `r pkg("kairos")` provide functions for the aoristic analysis of archaeological data (takes into account the uncertainty of the exact moment that an event occurred when examining the overall incidence of events over time).
 - `r pkg("kairos")` provides functions for mean ceramic date estimation.
 - `r pkg("SPARTAAS")` and `r pkg("kairos")` provide methods for statistical pattern recognition, time range plotting and seriation plots of archaeological artefacts.
+- `r pkg("eratosthenes")` provides a coherent foundation for archaeological chronology-building by incorporating, computationally, all relevant sources of information on uncertain archaeological or historical dates.
 - `r pkg("datplot")` converts date ranges into dating 'steps' to ease the visualization of changes in e.g. pottery consumption, style and other variables over time.

-- The `r github("davidcorton/archSeries")` package makes chronologies from information from multiple entities with varying chronological resolution and overlapping date ranges.
-- `r github("eratosthenes")` provides a coherent foundation for archaeological chronology-building by incorporating, computationally, all relevant sources of information on uncertain archaeological or historical dates
+- `r pkg("chronochrt")` offers an easy way to draw chronological charts from tables.

 ### Artefact Analysis

 - `r pkg("tabula", priority = "core")` provides several tests and measures of diversity: heterogeneity and evenness (Brillouin, Shannon, Simpson, etc.), richness and rarefaction (Chao1, Chao2, ACE, ICE, etc.), turnover and similarity (Brainerd-Robinson, etc.).
 The package make it easy to visualize count data and statistical thresholds: rank vs. abundance plots, heatmaps, Ford (1962) and Bertin (1977) diagrams.
--  `r pkg("lakhesis")` provides an interactive platform and critical measures for seriating binary data matrices through the exploration, selection, and consensus of partially seriated sequences
+- `r pkg("lakhesis")` provides an interactive platform and critical measures for seriating binary data matrices through the exploration, selection, and consensus of partially seriated sequences.

 - `r github("zoometh/iconr")` for modeling prehistoric iconographic compositions and preparing for further analysis (clustering, typology tree, Harris diagram, etc.).
-- `r github("ISAAKiel/quantAAR")` contains tidy wrappers and useful utility function for common applications of exploratory statistics in archaeology.
-- `r github("ISAAKiel/shapAAR")` for the extraction, analysis and classification of (not only) archaeological objects derived from scanned images.
-Aims especially at the analysis of the shapes/profiles of e.g. ceramic vessels or arrow heads.
-- `r github("yesdavid/outlineR")` for the fast and easy extraction of single outline shapes of, for example, stone tools from images containing multiple thereof, such as the ones present in archaeological publications.
-- `r github("cornelmpop/Lithics3D")` for working with 3D scans of archaeological lithics (clean triangular meshes and existing landmarks).
-- `r github("maciejkasinski/quantatools")` for analysis of quantum (common measurement units) in archaeological data with cosine quantogram and related statistical methods.
-- `r github("Johanna-Mestorf-Academy/sdsanalysis")` for exploration and visualization of lithic datasets recorded using the 'Systematic and digital documentation of stone artefacts' recording system.

-### Cultural Evolutionary Analysis

-- `r github("ercrema/cTransmission")` for an Approximate Bayesian Computation Framework for inferring patterns of cultural transmission from frequency data.
-- `r github("ercrema/HERAChp.KandlerCrema")` enables the reproduction of the analysis and associated figures for the book chapter _Analysing cultural frequency data: neutral theory_ by Anne Kandler and Enrico Crema for the volume _Handbook of Evolutionary Research in Archaeology_, edited by Anna Prentiss.
-The package contains two main functions for simulating cultural transmission.
-- `r github("benmarwick/signatselect")` provides two functions useful for investigating change over time in artefact assemblages (and genetic time-series data).
-- `r github("benmarwick/roev")` provide functions for analysing and visualizing rates of evolution following the methods in Philip D. Gingerich’s 2019 book _Rates of Evolution: A Quantitative Synthesis_.

 ### Zooarchaeological Analysis